silentorb/software-production/production-roles.md

 ## What and Why

-* Product determines WHAT the client's goals and needs are
+* Product determines what the client's goals and needs are
 * Product challenges the client's goals
 * Product researches the market viability of potential high-level solutions
 * While Product and the client can define some high-level solutions, their main responsibility is defining problems, not solutions